binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 ### Infectious Media

+Again, this is just education, training and testing to make sure the education has taken effect.
+Potential embarrassment is a risk.

 ## 5. SSM Costs and Trade-offs

 ### Ignorance

-The costs involved in training and educating are hard to put a cost on.
+The effort involved in training and educating are hard to put a cost on.
 Much of the learning can be done in peoples own time.
 The key factors here are creating the awareness that increasing our knowledge is a need in order to do ones job effectively and creating the desire to learn.
 By simply creating the awareness that the solutions we're creating are not as secure as we may think they are, this will often spark the desire to learn how we can lift our quality levels.
 Demonstrating how easy it is to exploit flaws in the solutions we're creating is usually a good motivator to spark the desire to learn more in developers and upper levels of management also.

 It doesn't have to be costly to demonstrate weaknesses.
 Either get the security champions within your organisation or an external security consultant to find a collection of vulnerabilities and demonstrate the exploitation of them to the other developers and upper level management.